 Trunnion style – This is one of the most common 5-axis configurations.
 The machine moves the spindle in the three translational directions and rotates the part itself around the A and C axes.

 Gantry style – This machine type keeps the workpiece stationary and manoeuvres the spindle on a gantry mounted above the part.
 This gantry allows translation in the X, Y, and Z axes.
 The spindle mount itself can rotate in the A and B directions.
 These machines offer unparalleled build volumes.

 In summary: what is the difference between 3-axis and 5-axis CNC machining?

 In principle, the main difference between 3-axis and 5-axis machines is the addition of two rotational axes.

-Choosing between a 3-axis, 3+2, or simultaneous 5-axis machine can be a daunting task.
+Choosing between a 3-axis, 3+2, or simultaneous 5-axis cnc machine can be daunting.
 Choosing the correct machine will result in increased productivity and improved profits, but choosing the wrong can have the opposite effect.